DanishKodeMonkey/odin-formValidation/README.md

 During The Odin Project curriculum, I am going to be working on forms, expanding upon it as I learn more.

 For now it is a simple one, using mainly HTMLS built in form type-checkers, but in the future I want to create a solid validation/security solution for the form, as practice.

+## Is that it?

+In the future I plan to expand on this form, I hope to add actual persistence in data to create a full process in the end.

+## Check it out!

+Check it out over here!
+Pretty fancy huh?